kdm9/dna-proto-workflow/docs/source/index.rst

    #     rules.varcall.input,
    #     rules.annotate.input,

 A rule that encounters missing input files will invoke the respective upstream rule(s).
-E.g., when ``rules.annotate.input`` is uncommented and snakemake is run for the first time, the entire workflow from readqc (= adapter and quality clipping), alignment (= read alignments, duplicate marking, indel realignment), varcall (= variant calling), and ``annotate `` (= variant functional annotation) will run in one go.
+E.g., when ``rules.annotate.input`` is uncommented and snakemake is run for the first time, the entire workflow from readqc (= adapter and quality clipping), alignment (= read alignments, duplicate marking, indel realignment), varcall (= variant calling), and ``annotate`` (= variant functional annotation) will run in one go.
 In case no ``snpeff`` database is supplied, then rule ``rules.annotate.input`` cannot be run.
 Use ``rules.varcall.input`` instead.

 When configuring ``config.yml``, keep in mind that configuration parameters of a downstream rule take precedence because parameters have to propagate upstream.
-I.e., When running *varcall*, you must set your alignment parameters in the ``varcall:`` section; same for *annotate*: parameters must be set under ``snpeff:``
+I.e., When running *varcall*, you must set your alignment parameters in the ``varcall:`` section; same for ``annotate:`` parameters.
+They must be set under ``snpeff:``
 Adjusting presumed upstream parameters e.g., under ``align:`` will not have the intended effect.
 Only in special circumstances will the “rules.align.input” be run by itself and only then will you have to adjust parameters in the ``align:`` section.

 The workflow runs on *samples* in *sets* as listed in ``samplesets/*.txt`` and defined in ``/metadata/sample2runlib.csv``.
 Sample names listed in ``samplesets/*.txt`` must correspond to the entries in the sample column in ``/metadata/sample2runlib.csv``.